aequorea/pitest/README.md

 The more recent x64 processors are showing performance improvements with pointerized code.
 The older Athlon 64 and Raspberry Pi are showing a very small and possibly insignificant improvement.
 At least pointerized code is not significantly slower on these machines.

-If you want to try the benchmark program yourself run the python script bench.py.
+If you want to try the benchmark program yourself on linux run the python script bench.py.
+On a mac run macbench.py.
 It compiles the program, collects some information about your environment and displays it along with the benchmark result.